 Computer access is extremely important as many activities require research and writing.
 All interns are given a Bluffton University email address and internet access on campus.
 It is suggested that interns check their university email daily for pertinent information.
 Interns have access to printers and other services through the Technology Center in Centennial Hall.
 Interns may access the university's Musselman Library reference materials, including the Academy of Nutrition and Dietetics' Nutrition Care Manual, from on or off-campus.

 All interns must carry professional liability insurance as a student dietitian as well as health insurance.
 Dietetics professional liability insurance is available through the Academy of Nutrition and Dietetics and may also be available through your private insurance carrier.
 Interns are responsible for obtaining their own health insurance.
-Student major medical insurance is available through Bluffton University and may be applied for during registration.
 Interns must maintain these insurances throughout the internship and must be able to provide proof of insurance at each rotation site.

 Criminal background checks:

-Interns are responsible for the cost of having a criminal background check, which will be done through Lima City Schools or the Bluffton University business office during orientation week.
+Interns are responsible for the cost of having a criminal background check, which will be done through Lima City Schools during orientation week.
 Cost is $60 and includes a BCI and FBI check.